All Episodes

 It does nothing to expand the list of crimes that make those illegals, you know, deportable.

-It does nothing to mandate the construction of a brand new wall across the Mexican wall border.
+It does nothing to mandate the construction of a brand new wall across the Mexican border because the U.S. government, including the last eight years under Obama, it was already the law of the land.

 The only thing Trump's order does is signal to the DHS and ICE that they need to begin enforcing the same old immigration laws that have really been on the books for decades.

-Laws that Barack Obama Unconstitutionally ignored in a direct violation, frankly, to his oath of office.
+Laws that Barack Obama unconstitutionally ignored in a direct violation, frankly, to his oath of office.

-It includes, yes, a construction of a border wall, which was mandated back in 2006 when Congress passed lit legislation authorizing a border wall.
+It includes, yes, a construction of a border wall, which was mandated back in 2006 when Congress passed legislation authorizing a border wall.

 You know, the New York Post put it right.